 Mr. Clancy has served as a member of our board of directors since September 2013.
 Mr. Clancy has more than 30 years of experience in financial management and strategic business planning, and served as chief financial officer at Alexion Pharmaceuticals until December 2019.
 Prior to Alexion, he served as the executive vice president and chief financial officer at Biogen Inc. (formerly Biogen Idec) for 10 years.
 He also served as senior vice president of finance for Biogen Idec, with responsibilities for leading the treasury, tax, investor relations and business planning groups.
 Prior to the merger of Biogen and Idec, Mr. Clancy was the vice president of portfolio management at Biogen Inc. He joined the company in 2001 as vice president of U.S. marketing.

 Before Biogen Inc., Mr. Clancy spent 13 years at PepsiCo, serving in a variety of financial and general management positions, including vice president and general manager of their Great West Business Unit.
-Mr. Clancy is a member of the Board of Directors of Incyte Corporation.
+Mr. Clancy is a member of the board of directors of Incyte Corporation, Xilio Therapeutics and Exact Sciences, as well as board chair of Sionna Therapeutics (private).
 Mr. Clancy has an MBA from Columbia Business School in New York City and received his B.S. in business administration from Babson College in Wellesley, Mass.

 Jackie Fouse, Ph.D.

-Dr. Fouse has served as a member of our board of directors since December 2017 and became chief executive officer of Agios in February 2019.
+Dr. Fouse has served as a member of our board of directors since December 2017 and as board chair since August 2022.
+She served as chief executive officer of Agios from February 2019 to August 2022.
 She previously served as president and chief operating officer of Celgene Corporation until April 2017, and as a member of Celgene’s board of directors through June 2017.
 Dr. Fouse joined Celgene in 2010 as chief financial officer and was named president of the company’s global hematology & oncology franchise in 2014.
 Before joining Celgene, Dr. Fouse served as chief financial officer of Bunge Limited, a leading global agribusiness and food company.
 Prior to Bunge, she served as senior vice president, chief financial officer, and head of corporate strategy at Alcon Laboratories, a leading ophthalmic pharmaceutical and medical device company.
 Prior to her tenure with Alcon, she held a variety of senior leadership roles with international companies, spending almost a decade of her career in Switzerland.
+Dr. Fouse also serves on the board of directors of Incyte Corporation.
 Dr. Fouse earned her B.A. and M.A. in economics and a Ph.D. in finance from the University of Texas at Arlington.

 Maykin Ho, Ph.D.

 Dr. Ho was appointed as an independent director to our board in June 2015.
 Dr. Ho has more than 30 years of experience in the healthcare and finance industries.
 She is a retired partner of the Goldman Sachs Group where she served as senior biotechnology analyst, co-head of healthcare for global investment research and advisory director for healthcare investment banking.
 Previously, Dr. Ho held various managerial positions in licensing, strategic planning, marketing and research at DuPont-Merck Pharmaceuticals and DuPont de Nemours & Company.
 She is a member of the board of directors and chair of the audit committee for the Aaron Diamond AIDS Research Center in New York.
-She serves on the board of directors of PAREXEL International, a publicly-traded multinational life sciences consulting firm.
+She serves on the board of directors of Fibrogen, Inc. and Biomarin Pharmaceutical.
 She also served on the investment committee of the Society of Neuroscience.
 Dr. Ho was a postdoctoral fellow at the pathology department of Harvard Medical School and a graduate of the Advanced Management Program at The Fuqua School of Business, Duke University.
 She received a Ph.D. in microbiology and immunology and a B.S. from the State University of New York, Downstate Medical Center.

 David Scadden, M.D.

 Dr. Scadden has served as a member of our board of directors since June 2017.
 Dr. Scadden is the Gerald and Darlene Jordan Professor of Medicine at Harvard University.
 He founded and directs the Center for Regenerative Medicine at the Massachusetts General Hospital and co-founded and co-directs the Harvard Stem Cell Institute and is chairman and professor of the Harvard University Department of Stem Cell and Regenerative Biology.
 Dr. Scadden is a hematologist/oncologist and an expert on the medical applications of stem cell biology with a particular emphasis on its use in the settings of cancer and AIDS.
 He has published over 300 scientific papers and book chapters, and his laboratory has made fundamental contributions in understanding the regulation of stem cell function.
 Dr. Scadden is the recipient of numerous honors including membership in the National Academy of Medicine, the American Academy of Arts and Sciences and awards from the American Society of Hematology, the Doris Duke Charitable Trust, the Ellison Medical Foundation, the Burroughs Welcome Fund, and the Leukemia and Lymphoma Society.
 He has served or serves on the board of scientific counselors for the National Cancer Institute, the board of external experts for the National Heart, Lung and Blood Institute, board of directors of the International Society for Stem Cell Research (ISSCR), and is an associate member of the Broad Institute of Harvard and MIT.
-He serves on multiple editorial and scientific advisory boards and is a scientific founder of Fate Therapeutics and Magenta Therapeutics, respectively a public and a private biotechnology company.
+He serves on multiple editorial and scientific advisory boards, is a scientific founder of Fate Therapeutics and Magenta Therapeutics and serves on the board of directors for Magenta Therapeutics and Editas Medicine.

 David Schenkein, M.D.